Robyt3/RenderDOT/README.md

 Download this repository as a ZIP file and extract it into a new folder at a permanent location, or `git clone` the repository at a location of choice.

-Run `INSTALL.cmd` as admin and follow the instructions.
-The install script just calls `assoc` and `ftype` to create the file associations.
-Note that Windows 10 will still require consent from the user before the program is actually used as default.
-After running the install script, double click the `example.dot` file, check the checkbox to always use the Script Host for DOT files and confirm opening the file.
+Run `INSTALL.cmd` with admin privileges and follow the instructions.
+The install script calls `assoc` and `ftype` to create the file associations for `.gv` and `.dot` files.
+Note that Windows 10 onwards will require consent from the user before the program is actually used as default.
+After running the install script, double click the `example.gv` file, check the checkbox to always use the Script Host for this file type, and confirm opening the file.

 ## Usage

-After installing, you should be able to double click a DOT file to open a simple image viewer with default zoom hotkeys.
+After installing, you should be able to double click a `.gv`/`.dot` file to open a simple image viewer with default zoom hotkeys.

 The following additional **hotkeys** are available: